-A Zip Line makes you measurably cooler… First of all, when well-built (and thought through) they are marvelous, thrilling, and at times – incredibly useful.
+A Zip Line makes you measurably cooler… First of all, when well-built (and thought through) they are marvellous, thrilling, and at times – incredibly useful.
 Secondly, when shoddily constructed or poorly thought out, they can be a liability that can border on lethal.
 So let’s assume that you want to build something safe for both the users of the Zip Line, the environment, and attached structural points.
+Beyond budget and safety concerns – the installation environment, overall purpose, line length, vertical drop, anticipated load, the planned lifetime of the installation are primary factors in choosing the components of a successful Zip Line.

-Application: Lets suppose you have an ~44M distance, then a recommended wire set up is
+Lets suppose you have an ~44M distance, then a recommended wire set up is:

 - Main Line of 42M of 8mm 7×19 G2070 Galvanised Wire Rope – with a hard eye on each end.